What Happens When We Are Nailed to the Cross of Christ

 Let’s begin this session with a prayer meditation.
 Bring to mind how you have been nailed to the cross of Christ.
 Then hit the play button:

-For discussion or personal reflection:
+For personal reflection:

 Who has nailed you, preventing you from doing what you want to do?
 How can you turn this into an opportunity of redemptive love?